 A lot of recipes call for chocolate.
 It is a popular component for cookies, cake, and bread.
 Hence, it deserves the last spot in this baking ingredients and their uses list.

 As you may well know, chocolate comes in many forms.
-Depending on the desserts you bake often, consider stocking up on these:
+Depending on the desserts, like our No-Bake Dream Cake Chocolate, you bake often, consider stocking up on these:

 As its name implies, this kind of chocolate is made of milk and chocolate.